bahuma20/home-status/README.md

 ### Backend
 1. Install Symfony console
+2. Run `composer install`
+3. Create the file `.env.local` and copy configurations from `.env` into this file and adjust it
-2. `symfony serve`
+4. `symfony serve`
-3. Open the displayed link
+5. Open the displayed link
+6. Go to `/connect/google` to link your google account